This Is What Whales Are Betting On FedEx

 FedEx pioneered overnight delivery in 1973 and remains the world's largest express package provider.
 In its fiscal 2024, which ended May 2024, FedEx derived 47% of revenue from its express division, 37% from ground, and 10% from freight, its asset-based less-than-truckload shipping segment.
 The remainder comes from other services, including FedEx Office, which provides document production/shipping, and FedEx Logistics, which provides global forwarding.
 FedEx acquired Dutch parcel delivery firm TNT Express in 2016, boosting the firm's presence across Europe.
 TNT was previously the fourth-largest global parcel delivery provider.

-Having examined the options trading patterns of FedEx, our attention now turns directly to the company.
-This shift allows us to delve into its present market position and performance
+After a thorough review of the options trading surrounding FedEx, we move to examine the company in more detail.
+This includes an assessment of its current market status and performance.

-Present Market Standing of FedEx With a volume of 487,011, the price of FDX is down -0.36% at $282.83.
-RSI indicators hint that the underlying stock is currently neutral between overbought and oversold.
-Next earnings are expected to be released in 8 days.
-What Analysts Are Saying About FedEx
+Present Market Standing of FedEx Currently trading with a volume of 567,279, the FDX's price is up by 2.14%, now at $292.52.
+RSI readings suggest the stock is currently may be approaching overbought.
+Anticipated earnings release is in 3 days.
+Expert Opinions on FedEx

-1 market experts have recently issued ratings for this stock, with a consensus target price of $334.0.

-In a cautious move, an analyst from TD Cowen downgraded its rating to Buy, setting a price target of $334.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.